-A: As you’ve discovered, even games you don’t mind your children playing can be time bandits.
-Video game makers have definitely figured out not just what it takes to entice children to
+Answer: As you’ve discovered, even games you don’t mind your children playing can be time bandits.
+Video game makers have definitely figured out not just what it takes to entice children to play, but to keep them coming back for more.

 A good rule of thumb for curbing the tendency to overindulge is to require your children to read 30 minutes of a great book in exchange for the privilege of playing a video game for the same amount of time.
 Or you could require an hour of reading for 30 minutes of electronic screen time (TV, computer, video gaming, etc.).
 We’d suggest developing and instituting some type of coupon system as currency.
 However you choose to enforce this, your children will come out winners.
 They’ll expand their world – increasing their reading skills and knowledge – while keeping gaming activity under control.